data-science-coursework/IJC437-PM25-Sheffield-Leeds/README.md

   Project overview and instructions.

   # How to run the analysis
-  1. Download or clone this repository (raw data are included in `data/raw/`)
+  1. Download or clone this repository (data are included in `data/raw/`)
   2. OpenRStudio and set the working directory to the project root.
   3. Run `pm25_analysis.R` to process the data
   4. Run `pm25_plots.R` to generate all visualisations used in the report